passlab/omptrace/README.md

 ## Visu and power steering tool using OMPT

 ## Prerequisite Installation
+1. OpenMP implementation that supports OMPT interface, which is the omptool branch of the https://github.com/passlab/llvm-openmp REX repo.
+The omptool branch merged the official llvm-openmp repo with the following two changes:
+    1. The implementation of the latest OMPT (https://github.com/OpenMPToolsInterface/LLVM-openmp/tree/towards_tr4)
+    1. The master branch of the REX repo, which mainly provided two functions for omptool (one to retrieve the unique thread number (0, 1, ...) and the other for returning the total num of threads in the runtime system), see below. llvm-openmp actually provide those functions, but are not exposed.

-Any OpenMP implementation that supports OMPT interface.
-So far, we use LLVM/Clang and the OpenMP runtime is from https://github.com/OpenMPToolsInterface/LLVM-openmp/tree/towards_tr4, which is so far the only runtime that support the latest TR4 OMPT.
+The omptool which is so far the only runtime that support the latest TR4 OMPT.
 Make sure you put -DLIBOMP_OMPT_SUPPORT=TRUE in cmake when building the runtime, and export the library path to the LD_LIBRARY_PATH env.